SaiLakshmiBharathiJandhyala/ANE-Firebase/README.md

 ## Funding

 If you would like to help us be able to spend more time on this ANE we would really welcome any donations that you can make to our development time.
-Any donations over $50 will be given a license for the extension once completed but any donations made will be referenced on our site as a contributor.
+Any donations over $50 will be given a license for the extension once completed and any donors will be referenced on our site as a contributor.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SUTDJB94ZJN4W)